root-project/web/for_developers/web/index.md

 % git checkout
 Your branch is up to date with 'origin/main'.
 ```
-Stay on this branch.
-It is the one used to [automatically build the web
+This branch is the one from which the official web site is built.
+You can create a
-site on the git repository](#publish-your-modifications).
+new branch with your work, which you can use to create a pull request to update
+`root-project/web/main`.

 5. Build the site and make it available on a local server.
 ```